Serge Betsen: Career

 In 2005 he was cited following an incident during Biarritz's Heineken Cup match against London Wasps in which Wasps centre Stuart Abbott suffered a broken leg; the complaint was dismissed after a disciplinary hearing found that "the trip, while intentional, was not premeditated" and had happened "in the heat of the moment".

 Betsen was renowned as a fearless tackler, but with increasing age he started to pick up more frequent injuries and he missed the 2005 Autumn internationals after fracturing his cheekbone in a match against Toulouse.
 Despite this, he continued to be a formidable tackler: in the 2007 Six Nations Championship, which France won, he completed 56 tackles, 12 more than any other player in the tournament.

 Toward the end of the 2005 season, Betsen held talks with English club Leicester Tigers about a possible move from France, but in the end he decided to stay at Biarritz and signed a new three-year contract.

 On 16 January 2008 Betsen announced that he was retiring from international rugby with immediate effect.

 On 11 May 2008, it was revealed he was signing for London Wasps.

 Betsen made a good start with Wasps performing well and earning respect from the Wasps supporters, for the A side whilst recovering from injury, before moving into the first XV.
 During the 2009 6 Nations championship he was made Wasps captain in the absence of the senior England players and friend Rafa Ibanez (though retirement caused by injury).
 The club announced that he would share the captaincy for the remainder of the 2008/09 season with Phil Vickery, and he put in excellent performances as captain, being awarded two man of the match awards in quick succession.

 Betsen left London Wasps in June 2011 and announced his retirement from rugby at his "Jubilee" game in Biarritz on 6 June 2012.

 Betsen signed with London Scottish as defence coach for the 2012–2013 season.

-Betsen is a member of the 'Champions for Peace' club, a group of more than 90 famous elite created by Peace and Sport, a Monaco-based international organization placed under the High Patronage of H.S.H Prince Albert II.
-This group of top level champions, wish to make sport a tool for dialogue and social cohesion.
+Betsen is a member of the 'Champions for Peace' club, a group of more than 90 famous created by Peace and Sport, a Monaco-based international organization placed under the High Patronage of H.S.H Prince Albert II.
+This group of champions, wish to make sport a tool for dialogue and social cohesion.

 He also created the Serge Betsen Academy in 2004.
 This charity aims to help underprivileged children in Cameroon, his native country.
 On top of introducing the children to Rugby, the charity supports the children's education and access to basic healthcare.

 In 2013, he created another charity, the French Legends, which reunites former rugby internationals and professionals in order to participate in charity matches and events to support other charities.

 In 2008, he started Serge Betsen Consulting and in 2015, he created Serge Betsen Rugby, a multisport coaching programme for the French schools of London.